 DANCE 1 - is a survey-style introduction to the art of dance.
 The course focuses on developing proper technique and performance skills, as well as an appreciation for a variety of dance techniques and styles.
 Students acquire knowledge of dance history, class etiquette, injury prevention, and the rehearsal process.
-They also have several opportunities to explore the elements of dance and principles of choreography by creating original dance works, viewing professional examples, and learning to critique and write about dances.
-Students with no previous training will acquire a basic foundation of dance skills and art appreciation; while more advanced students will continue to advance their technique, artistry and dance awareness.
-Grade level(s): 9-12 Students successfully completing this course receive LEVEL 2 credit.
+They also have several opportunities to explore the elements and principles of choreography by creating original dance works, and viewing professional examples, Students with no previous training will acquire a basic foundation of dance skills and art appreciation; while more advanced students will continue to advance their technique, artistry, and dance awareness.
+There are no performance requirements for this class.
+Grade level(s): 9-12.

-DANCE 2 - Students taking this course will continue to refine the skills learned in Dance 1.
+DANCE 2 - Students taking this course will continue to refine the skills learned in DANCE 1.
 More advanced techniques will be studied through daily classroom practice and instruction.
 Performance will be integral to the course and include outside performance opportunities.
-Students will also have the opportunity to explore the Dance repertoire from different genres.
-Prerequisite: Successful completion of Dance 1 and/or permission from instructor.
-Grade level(s): 9-12 Students successfully completing this course receive ACCELERATED credit.
+Students will also participate in field trips throughout the year to enhance their training.
+Students will also have the opportunity to explore the Dance repertoire from different genres and further their knowledge in dance history, anatomy, and improvisation.
+Students are required to perform in the spring dance concert.
+Grade level(s): 9-12.